-13. Related-Party Transactions
+15. Related-Party Transactions

 On October 10, 2021, Emerson entered into a definitive agreement (the "Transaction Agreement") with AspenTech Corporation (f/k/a Aspen Technology, Inc.) ("Heritage AspenTech") to contribute the Emerson industrial software business (the "Industrial Software Business"), along with \$6.014 billion in cash, to create AspenTech (the "Transaction").
 The Industrial Software Business included OSI Inc. and the Geological Simulation Software business ("GSS"), which the Company has renamed as Subsurface Science & Engineering ("SSE").
 The Transaction closed on May 16, 2022 ("Closing Date").
-Emerson owned approximately 55% of AspenTech on a fully diluted basis as of September 30, 2023.
+Emerson owned approximately 56% of AspenTech on a fully diluted basis as of December 31, 2023.

 The Company utilizes some aspects of Emerson's centralized treasury function to manage the working capital and financing needs of its business operations.
-This function oversees a cash pooling arrangement which sweeps certain Company cash accounts into pooled Emerson cash accounts on a daily basis.
-Pooled cash and nontrade balances attributable to Emerson have been presented as receivables from related parties or due to related parties in the condensed consolidated financial statements of the Company.
+This function oversees a cash pooling arrangement which sweeps certain Company cash accounts into pooled Emerson cash accounts on a daily basis and are reflected as receivables from related parties in the condensed consolidated balance sheet.
+Conversely, any cash funded to the Company from these pooled Emerson cash accounts are reflected as due to related parties in the condensed consolidated balance sheet.
+The aggregate net activity between the Company and Emerson associated with the cash pooling arrangement is reflected within cash flows from financing activities as net transfers from parent within the condensed consolidated statements of cash flows.